gracebeste/trends-sunscreen-analysis/README.md

 - Google Trends Data:

   - Source: Google Trends, accessed via the Pytrends library.
-  - Content: Search interest for keywords including "sunscreen," "SPF," "UV protection," and "skincare" over the same 2020–2024 timeframe.
+  - Content: Search interest for keywords: "sunscreen," "SPF," "UV protection," and "skincare," over the same 2020–2024 timeframe.
-  - Methodology: A Python script utilizing the Pytrends library was used to collect the search popularity data for each keyword.
+  - Methodology: A Python script leveraging the Pytrends library was used to collect the search popularity data for each keyword.

 These datasets provide the foundation for analyzing potential correlations between weather conditions and public interest in sun protection.